 - Contributes to meeting long-term workforce needs and can provide a springboard into wide-ranging NHS careers.

-Find out more by viewing the STP's Hiring for Potential career framework document:
+Find out more by viewing the ICS's Hiring for Potential career framework document: